angelr1076/commerce/README.md

-I've been pushing these projects pretty much at completion since I've been developing in the Cloud 9 IDE which already has version control.
-I then migrate these projects to my local environment and push from VS Code.

 # Commerce

 Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”